 Equine Assisted Psychotherapy

-Equine Assisted Psychotherapy (EAP) is an emerging field of therapy in which horses are used as a tool for emotional growth and learning.
+Equine Assisted Psychotherapy (EAP) is an emerging field of therapy in which horses are used as a tool for emotional growth and learning, and is one of the approaches forming part of our eco-focussed therapies.
 It is a collaborative effort between a trained therapist and a horse professional.
 The model used at Wealden Institute is based on EAGALA training (Equine Assisted Growth and Learning Association).

 This form of therapy is experiential in that clients learn about themselves and others by participating in activities with the horses, in the arena with the therapists, and then processing (or discussing) feelings, behaviours, and patterns that took place during that time.

 The EAGALA model of EAP is practised on the ground; we do not ride the horses.
 The focus of a session is the setting up of activities for the client which involve the horses and which will require the client up to apply certain skills.

 Horses are social animals and they communicate between themselves largely by body language.
 This means they read the body language of others and their response is expressed in the same way.
 Very importantly, horses are honest.
 They do not hold pre-conceived ideas of judgements about people, they react to the here and now reality.

 In a typical session, the client is taken into the arena with the two therapists and one or more horses.
 A simple task is given to the client.
 The therapists then observe the interaction between client and horses and once the task is complete there is a debriefing time to feed back to the client what was observed in terms of body language both of the horses and the client.